rhaynacasado/PtBr-LLM-Evaluation/README.md

 ## About

-This is study about the performance of open-source instruction-following LLMs for Portuguese.
+This is a study about the performance of open-source instruction-following LLMs for Portuguese.
 In this study we evaluated 10 models analyzing their outputs for questions from different classification and compared the results.
 This repository provides full results of the experiment.

 ## Authors